bolt12/agda-refined-vector/RefinedVector.lagda.md

 This is needed to calculate which type of proof one needs to give.
 If we are consing something to the empty list we need to provide a reflexive proof, otherwise a relation proof.
 As we are going to see below.

-NOTE: We have to declare these functions in the same way we are doing for our recursive types because we are going to have to include them in the data declarations.
+**NOTE**: We have to declare these functions in the same way we are doing for our recursive types because we are going to have to include them in the data declarations.

 Deprecated reason: